 Come for the ride, but bring your entire family and spend a few days exploring Zion National Park.
 Zion has so many spectacular hikes, for all abilities.
 Springdale is a great town with wonderful galleries, shops, coffee houses and restaurants.
-And while you’re here in Utah, take a day and drive to Bryce National Park.
-It’s practically around the corner!
+And while you’re here, take a day and drive to Bryce National Park or North Rim Grand Canyon.
+They’re practically around the corner!

 General Information and Ride Rules – Please Read!

 Until April 21 at noon: $70.
 Thereafter, until 6am the morning of the event, you may make an online reservation and pay $80 at the door.
 Please read our registration and cancelation policies.

 Entry includes leap-frog SAG support with snacks and drinks.